 By the way, if you’ve never done this before, this article shows you more details on how to mix resin.

-Now that your resin is mixed pour it into your mold.
-It will start curing in a few minutes, so you want to get it used before it starts to thicken.
+Now that your resin is mixed, pour it into your mold.
+It will start curing in a few minutes, so you want to use all of it before it starts to thicken.
 The thicker it gets, the harder it is to remove bubbles.

-Speaking of bubbles, go over the surface of your mold with a heat gun to get rid of any.
-Then, check again in 15 and 30 minutes as bubbles have a way of sneaking up on you.
+Go over the surface of your mold with a heat gun to get rid of any.
+Then, check again in 15 and 30 minutes, as bubbles have a way of sneaking up on you.

 Once you’re sure your project is bubble-free, cover it with a dome and leave it to cure for the next 12 to 24 hours.

-Once the resin is fully dry, it’s time for the (oddly satisfying) process of demolding.
+Once the resin is fully dry, it’s time to demold.
 If you haven’t done this before, you don’t have to worry.
-It’s not difficult at all!
 Simply peel the mold away from the ring while holding onto a ring edge.
 Your resin ring should peel out easily.

 Your resin ring might have a sharp edge or a point that feels uncomfortable.
 You can sand resin with a nail file or wet/dry sandpaper.
 If it isn’t glossy enough for your liking, you can polish the resin too.